The History of the Toastmaster

 One of the gentlemen wanted to join her but was prevented from doing so by his friend.
 The friend took up some water from the bath into his drinking vessel and passed it to his companion.
 Sitting in the bottom of the vessel was a piece of spiced toast, from his previous drink.
 Having taken a drink, the man is alleged to have said "Nay, though I likest not the beverage (pure spa water is an acquired taste) I will take the toast to the lady".
 He then proceeded to drink the water, and joined the lady in the spa.
 The incident was subsequently reported in Tatler, in an article which identified it as being the first use of the word 'toast' to pledge the health of of a person i.e. 'Toast to the Ladies'; and so it became accepted that this occurrence was the precursor of 'toasting'

-The modern Professional Toastmaster has evolved significantly, and can now be found at Weddings (of all faiths), civil partnerships, charity and corporate events, gala dinner nights, awards ceremonies, family celebrations, masonic nights, and any public occasion that demands dignity, style and a cutting edge.
+The modern Professional Toastmaster has evolved significantly, and can now be found at weddings and civil partnerships, charity and corporate events, gala dinner nights, awards ceremonies, family celebrations, masonic nights, and any public occasion that demands dignity, style and a cutting edge.
 Each and every client has different requirements and itoast2you always seeks to be totally inclusive and will be guided by you as to your preference for tradition.

-If you have an event, and want it to run smoothly and on time, then you need a Professional Toastmaster, contact itoast2you.co.uk and see how we can help you make your event the best it can be.
+If you have an event, and want it to run smoothly and on time, then, contact itoast2you.co.uk and see how I can help you make your event the best it can be.